lszeremeta/molstruct/README.md

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/3602c4be20d14be1b750db5a1875263a)](https://www.codacy.com/gh/lszeremeta/molstruct/dashboard?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=lszeremeta/molstruct&amp;utm_campaign=Badge_Grade) [![PyPI](https://img.shields.io/pypi/v/molstruct)](https://pypi.org/project/molstruct/) [![Docker Image Size (latest by date)](https://img.shields.io/docker/image-size/lszeremeta/molstruct?label=Docker%20image%20size)](https://hub.docker.com/r/lszeremeta/molstruct)

-Molstruct is a lightweight Python CLI tool that converts chemical molecule data [Comma Separated Values (CSV)](https://en.wikipedia.org/wiki/Comma-separated_values) files to structured data formats - [JSON-LD](https://json-ld.org/), [RDFa](http://rdfa.info/) and [Microdata](https://schema.org/docs/gs.html).
+Molstruct is a lightweight Python CLI tool that converts chemical molecule data [Comma Separated Values (CSV)](https://en.wikipedia.org/wiki/Comma-separated_values) files to structured data formats - [JSON-LD](https://json-ld.org/), [RDFa](http://rdfa.info/), and [Microdata](https://schema.org/docs/gs.html).
 Molstruct has a lot of customization options that you can but don't have to use.
-Python 3.2+ are supported and no dependencies are required.
+Python 3.2+ is supported and no dependencies are required.
 Sounds good so far?
 What would you say to a really tiny [Molstruct Docker container](https://hub.docker.com/r/lszeremeta/molstruct)?
 Just try Molstruct!

-## What are structured data
+## What is structured data

 [Structured data](https://developers.google.com/search/docs/guides/intro-structured-data) are additional data placed on websites.
-They are not visible to ordinary internet users, but can be easily processed by machines.
-There are 3 formats that we can use to save structured data - [JSON-LD](https://json-ld.org/), [RDFa](http://rdfa.info/) and [Microdata](https://www.w3.org/TR/microdata/).
-Molstruct supports them all and use [MolecularEntity profile](https://bioschemas.org/profiles/MolecularEntity/0.5-RELEASE/).
+They are not visible to ordinary internet users but can be easily processed by machines.
+There are 3 formats that we can use to save structured data - [JSON-LD](https://json-ld.org/), [RDFa](http://rdfa.info/), and [Microdata](https://www.w3.org/TR/microdata/).
+Molstruct supports them all and uses the [MolecularEntity profile](https://bioschemas.org/profiles/MolecularEntity/0.5-RELEASE/).

 ## Where to find a CSV file with molecule data